Engineering

 - No remote software deployment capability.

-- Not suitable for organizations with very complex supply chains.
+- Not suitable for organizations with highly complex supply chains.

 - Lacks comprehensive supply chain visibility features.